Why is Workers’ Compensation Insurance Important to You?

 Many Tri-State Area roofing contractors advertise that they are properly insured.
 It is plastered all over every print ad and mentioned in every TV and radio commercial.
 But what does that mean and how does it affect you?

-If an employee of your contractor is injured while working on your property and that business doesn’t have workers compensation insurance, you could be found liable for that injured person’s medical bills and lost wages.
-The law puts responsibility on the property owner to make sure that contractors working on their property have current workers compensation insurance.
+If an employee of your contractor is injured while working on your property and that business doesn’t have workers' compensation insurance, you could be found liable for that injured person’s medical bills and lost wages.
+The law puts the responsibility on the property owner to make sure that contractors working on their property have current workers' compensation insurance.
 If they don’t, they face liability for any injuries themselves.